andrewheiss/datavizs22.classes.andrewheiss.com/content/assignment/01-mini-project.markdown

     -   <a href="https://raw.githubusercontent.com/andrewheiss/datavizf18.classes.andrewheiss.com/master/static/data/Rat_Sightings.csv" target="_blank" download><i class="fas fa-file-csv"></i> `Rat_Sightings.csv`</a>

     -   Place this in the `data` subfolder you created in step 1.
-You might need to right click on this link and choose “Save link as…,” since your browser may try to display it as text.
+You might need to right click on this link and choose “Save link as…”, since your browser may try to display it as text.
 The data was originally [uploaded by the City of New York to Kaggle](https://www.kaggle.com/new-york-city/nyc-rat-sightings/data), and is provided with a public domain license.

 3.  **Create** a new R Markdown file and save it in your project.
-In RStudio go to File &gt; New File &gt; R Markdown…, choose the default options, and delete all the placeholder text in the new file except for the metadata at the top, which is between `---` and `---`.
+In RStudio go to File \> New File \> R Markdown…, choose the default options, and delete all the placeholder text in the new file except for the metadata at the top, which is between `---` and `---`.

 4.  **Verify** that your project folder is structured like this: